toucansites/try-o-template/contents/posts/markdown-basic/index.md

 ---
 type: post
 title: Markdown Basics - Text Formatting and Lists
-description: This guide will walk you through how to customize the footer
+description: This guide will walk you through the basics of Markdown text formatting and lists
 publication: 2025-01-13 00:00:00
 tags:
   - markdown